bakedpotato0/cs7810-intro-to-ke/project-deliverables/axioms.md

 ### Axioms
 * `EducationLevel subClassOf Education` <br />
-If there is Education, there is an Education Level descriptor.
+If there is Education, there is an EducationLevel descriptor.
 * `EducationLevel subClassOf Education some Income.` <br />
 If there is some EducationLevel, it is usually an influence on Income level.